TarmoKople/mysql-ec2-metadata/README.md

 +--------------------------------+-----------------------------------------------+
 17 rows in set (0.00 sec)
 ```
-EC2 metadata is only downloaded onece when the EC2_META table is first read, usually this information is not changing while instance is running.
-To reload the data please use ```uninstall plugin``` and ```install plugin``` or restart MySQL.
+EC2 metadata is only downloaded once when the EC2_META table is first read, usually this information is not changing while the instance is running.
+To reload the data please use ```uninstall plugin``` and ```install plugin``` command or restart MySQL.

 ## Why ?
 Use cases
 mysql-ec2-metadata plugin makes MySQL AWS EC2 aware.
 This helps to build smarter automation or tools needed for your MySQL database infrastructure.
 Information exposed in the EC2_META table can be used in many different ways.